 You can think of this template as my 5 years of calculation & experiment.

 Back in 2017, I wrote approx 30 templates myself and tested them both on Fiverr & Upwork.
-I have been keeping track of every incoming buyer that has come from proposal/application (except for invitations).
+I have been keeping track of every incoming buyer that has come from proposals/applications (except for invitations).

 And this template (that you have downloaded) has a 40%+ conversation rate.
 If you can use it wisely, I hope you will get responses properly.

-Frequently asked questions about Fiverr proposal
+Frequently asked questions about the Fiverr proposal

 If you made it thus far, I congratulate you.
 Because you have just finished a complete walkthrough to write a winning proposal on Fiverr.